chriskrycho/step-stool/sample/source/first-steps.md

 Date:       2013-06-02 18:30 EST
 Category:   History

-I build Step Stool using [README-driven development][rdd], a concept I first heard of late last year.
+I built Step Stool using [README-driven development][rdd], a concept I first heard of late last year.
 The first thing I did was put together the basic README.
 (Truth be told, I still need to finish it, as of the time I'm writing.
 But I got distracted by needing to get my fingers dirty in a little code.
 I'll